saeidsheikhi/DeltaSpec/README.md

-# DeltaSpec — mining intent-labelled effect contracts for stateful release gating of tool-using agents
+# DeltaSpec: mining intent-labelled effect contracts for stateful release gating of tool-using agents

 DeltaSpec turns one **known-good execution** of a natural-language task into an executable **effect contract** that a stateful release gate can evaluate on any later agent version: